harthsw/www.harth-lang.org/content/index.md

 I've used many programming languages in my 30 years of programming.
 Each of these languages have some good and not-so good parts.
-I've often wondered what would happen if you took all the reasonable bits of each and made a language from that.
+I've often wondered what would happen if you took all the reasonable bits of each and made a programming language from that.
 [Harth] is that experiment.

-Hopefully it will not turn into a Jack-of-all-Trades (Master of None), nor a confusing Swiss-Army-Knife language (the sort you keep around if you can't find your professional toolbox).
+Hopefully [Harth] will not turn into a Jack-of-all-Trades (and master of none), nor a confusing Swiss-Army-Knife programming language (the sort you used if you can't find your professional toolbox).

 ## Languages I Borrowed Ideas From